 It is crucial to develop a technology that enables transplantable engineered tissues to be functionally engrafted and long-lasting, in order to maximize the therapeutic effects of this procedure[19-21].
 There are reports of transplanted hepatocytes at several different extrahepatic sites such as the small intestine[22,23].
 Tissue engineering has been a promising procedure for providing transplantable tissues mimicking liver ex vivo[24,25].
 The attachment of hepatocytes to extracellular matrix scaffolds can help in their engraftment in extrahepatic sites[26,27].
-It was important to provide scaffold materials for hepatocytes to enable significantly greater hepatocyte survival in heterotypic transplantation[28].
+It is important to provide scaffold materials for hepatocytes to enable significantly greater hepatocyte survival in heterotypic transplantation[28].
 The liver is encased mainly with collagen fibrils.
 By fabricating graded structures specific for target tissues and organs, one can obtain suitable scaffolds for tissue regeneration[29].
-Taking into account the architecture of the liver, we have generated a 3-D liver tissue culture model of hepatic progenitor cells with a collagen fibril matrix using a bioreactor.
+Taking into account the architecture of the liver, we have generated a 3-D liver tissue culture model of HPCs with a collagen fibril matrix using a bioreactor.
 Furthermore, defining and validating new sources is mandatory for ensuring functional hepatic cell supply[30].
 Hepatic stem/progenitor cells have many advantages compared to adult hepatocytes as they are bipotent cells, so they can differentiate into hepatocytes and cholangiocytes[20].
-Moreover, they have a high proliferation ability.
+Moreover, they have high proliferation ability.

-In this study, hepatic progenitor cells — PBL-hepatic progenitor cells — were used in an original procedure to generate a 3-D liver tissue culture model.
+In this study, HPCs — PBL-HPCs — were used in an original procedure to generate a 3-D liver tissue culture model.
 The histological structure of this model resembled that of the liver, with respect to its capillary network and surrounding cell clusters.
-Because the PBL-hepatic progenitor cells have the potential to reproduce themselves, it is easy to prepare the necessary numbers of cells (1 × 107 cells order).
-The PBL-hepatic progenitor cell-derived 3-D liver tissue culture model reconstructed in a bioreactor produced cells that differentiated into hepatic-like cells, binuclear populations, and bile duct–like structures (Figure 1F).
+As PBL-HPCs have the potential to reproduce themselves, it is easy to prepare the necessary numbers of cells (1 × 107 cells order).
+The PBL-HPC-derived 3-D liver tissue culture model reconstructed in a bioreactor produced cells that differentiated into hepatic-like cells, binuclear populations, and bile duct–like structures (Figure 1F).
 These cells expressed hepatocyte differentiation markers (Figure 2) after 12 days of culture.
-The PBL-hepatic progenitor cells differentiated not only into hepatic cells but also bile duct-like cells in a reconstituted collagen fibril matrix.
-In the 3-D liver tissue culture model derived from PBL-hepatic progenitor cells, the levels of urea and albumin production were gradually enhanced and significantly higher than those cultured in dishes on days 6 and 12 (Figure 3A and B).
+The PBL-HPCs differentiated not only into hepatic cells but also bile duct-like cells in a reconstituted collagen fibril matrix.
+In the 3-D liver tissue culture model derived from PBL-HPCs, the levels of urea and albumin production were gradually enhanced and were significantly higher than those cultured in dishes on days 6 and 12 (Figure 3A and B).
 Cyp3a, 2a4/5, 2d9, and 2b activities were significantly increased in the 3-D liver tissue culture models (Figure 3C).
-These results suggest that the PBL-hepatic progenitor cells differentiated to matured hepatocytes in the 3-D liver tissue culture model.
+These results suggest that the PBL-HPCs differentiated to mature hepatocytes in the 3-D liver tissue culture model.

-Since PBL-hepatic progenitor cells differentiated into cells expressing hepatic functions in a 3-D liver tissue culture model, further investigation was carried out to determine whether PBL-hepatic progenitor cells also maintained their acquired functions after transplantation.
-After the implantation of the PBL-hepatic progenitor cell-derived 3-D liver tissue culture model into mice, the 3-D liver tissue culture model was grafted, and vessel-like tube formation could be observed (Figure 4B and C).
+Since PBL-HPCs differentiated into cells expressing hepatic functions in a 3-D liver tissue culture model, further investigation was carried out to determine whether PBL-HPCs also maintained their acquired functions after transplantation.
+Following implantation of the PBL-HPC-derived 3-D liver tissue culture model into mice, the 3-D liver tissue culture model was grafted, and vessel-like tube formation was observed (Figure 4B and C).